metamaya/metamaya-printer/README.md

 Prints a number.

-## Lines and rules
+## Line breaks and rules

 **br()**

 Prints a soft line break.
-Consequent calls to `br` will print only one line break.
+Consequent calls to `br` will print a single line break.

 **ln(*[str], [indent]*)**